bferrell/sloblackswan/content/incident_mgmt_menageri/incident_mgmt_menageri.md

 **Psychological Safety as Technical Requirement**

 Google's Project Aristotle found psychological safety was the #1 predictor of team effectiveness.
-For incident management, it's not just important--it's foundational.
+For incident management, it's not just important, it's foundational.

 Psychological safety means: